See the Series Introduction for Just Tao It, Part IHERE

 Though information and wisdom have never been the same thing.

-Discernment still requires human beings capable of stepping back enough to ask:
+Discernment still requires human beings capable of stepping back enough to ask what actually matters, what serves the whole, what requires sustained effort, and what needs releasing.

 That is the polarity underneath this chapter: